Oneida Limited: Oneida

-Oneida Limited’s main line has been available since the company’s very beginning.
-The Oneida line is broken up into three sub-lines: Oneida Flatware, Oneida Holloware, and Oneida Dinnerware.
-The Oneida line of flatware and dinnerware is used by fine dining establishments, family restaurants, and hotels.
+Oneida Limited's main line has been available since the company's very beginning.
+The Oneida line is broken up into three sub-lines: Oneida Flatware, Oneida Holloware and Oneida Dinnerware.
+The Oneida line of flatware and dinnerware is used by fine dining establishments, family restaurants and hotels.

 Buffalo

-In 1983, Oneida Limited purchased Buffalo China, Inc., at the time one of the country’s largest makers of commercial chinaware.
-After Oneida’s 2004 series of factory closings and sales, Buffalo China ceased manufacturing, but Oneida retained the Buffalo China trademark and logos; it also retained the Buffalo China warehouse in Buffalo, New York.
-The Buffalo Collection is Oneida’s casual line of dinnerware, focusing on durability, practicality, and detail.
+In 1983, Oneida Limited purchased Buffalo China, Inc., at the time one of the US's largest makers of commercial ceramic tableware.
+After Oneida's 2004 series of factory closings and sales, Buffalo China ceased manufacturing, but Oneida retained the Buffalo China trademark and logos; it also retained the Buffalo China warehouse in Buffalo, New York.